 Energy Psychology (EP) techniques are evidenced-based, brief approaches that are easy to learn, safe, and non-abreactive.
-Outcome research supports the effectiveness of acupoint tapping techniques that can be used to address wide ranging traumas, from bullying to violent sexual assault.
-EP has also been used to successfully treat post-traumatic stress disorder in our veterans and the survivors of genocide in Rwanda.
+Outcome research supports the effectiveness of acupoint tapping techniques that can be used to address a wide range of traumas, from bullying to violent sexual assault.
+EP has also been used to successfully treat posttraumatic stress disorder in veterans and the survivors of genocide in Rwanda.

 This intermediate instructional level web conference is designed to help clinicians: